-This section shows how the initial Corinthian motivation to give spurred the Macedonians to the north to give.
+This section shows how the initial Corinthian motivation to give spurred the Macedonians to the north of Corinth to give.
 The difference lay in diligence to complete the project.
 The Macedonians finished before the Corinthians.
-Paul gave the reason he sent the team to collect funds for the Jerusalem church ahead of his coming.

 Now concerning the ministering [service] to the saints [in Jerusalem],

 Chapter 9 continues the argument of chapter 8.
 The word “saints” communicates the idea of a group of people God set apart as His own; that is, Christians.
 Paul had begun a collection for the needy saints in Jerusalem among Corinthian Christians (2 Co 8:6-11).